 Once you have a clear picture of when and how you want to be away and who might be impacted by it, you need to communicate with those stakeholders.

 In reaching out to your stakeholders, you want to clearly indicate when you’ll be away and what you won’t be doing during that time.

 Ask your stakeholders to give you any requests they foresee in time for you to complete those requests before you’ll be away.

-Because you might have multiple incoming requests, you might need to your stakeholders a date several days ahead of your time away to send these requests.
-That way, you can have adequate time to complete them before you head out.
+Because you might have multiple incoming requests, you might need to give your stakeholders a deadline several days ahead of your time away to send these requests.
+That way, you can have adequate time to complete the requests before you head out.

 In this communication, you need to articulate clearly that any requests made after your time away starts won’t be able to get handled until after you return.

 Send this notification or start this communication early enough to give your stakeholders adequate time to respond.